curi/websites/_posts/2017-10-03-yes-no-argument.md

 ---
 layout: post
-title: Yes or No Philosophy
+title: Yes or No Philosophy Argument
 ---

 # Yes or No Philosophy